 4. Surveys & Quizzes

 Have you ever wondered why some popular websites such as Buzzfeed have so many quizzes?
 It’s because surveys and quizzes act as super effective lead magnets.
 Surveys and quizzes are probably the only forms of content-lead magnets that you can expect to go viral without much effort from your end.
+You can use a tool such as Jotform Quiz Maker to quickly create a quiz.
 Once a user has taken a quiz, he or she is likely to part with his or her email address without any hesitation.
 In fact, according to this VentureBeat study, 84.3% users who begin a quiz share their email address to receive results.
 Here are a few tips to bear in mind when creating surveys and quizzes for lead generation.

 - Brainstorm on a quiz outcome that’s exciting, so your quiz or survey truly becomes a lead magnet.
 You can either request an email address to reveal the correctness of a participant’s responses or categorize quiz takers based on the pattern of their answers.